Four ways for regulators to remain relevant

 - Keeping people safe from technological harms – the risks of social media are well known, and the proliferation of data across all industries has major implications for privacy and even for functioning democracy.
 At the same time, crime is increasingly digitised and cyber-attacks pose a threat to all levels of society, from individual consumers to critical national infrastructure.
 All regulators must consider where technological advances present new risks, and the powers and capabilities they need to tackle them.

-With these challenges in mind, this year we’re once again exploring an in-depth study of how regulators are performing today and what they need to do differently.
-We’ll be supplementing our own insights, based on our experiences working with over 40 of the UK’s regulators to transform the way they work, with a quantitative cross-industry assessment.
+With these challenges in mind, our latest research explores an in-depth study of how regulators are performing today and what they need to do differently.
+We’ve supplemented our own insights, based on our experiences working with over 40 of the UK’s regulators to transform the way they work, with a quantitative cross-industry assessment.